ShubhangiSisodia/Myntra-Clone/README.md

 **Images of Project**

 **HOMEPAGE**
-This is the homepage.
-in this homepage we have a navigation bar, on clicking any option on the navigation bar it will navigate to the others pages on websites.
+This is the homepage , in this homepage we have a navigation bar, on clicking any option on the navigation bar it will navigate to the others pages on websites.
 ![image](https://user-images.githubusercontent.com/77974484/161418508-820faf68-9cea-4570-9fe5-6fe50085a908.png)

 *Outer and inner Men’s page.**